Korkman/macemu-appimage-builder/README.md

 [^1]: The path `$HOME/.local/bin` can in fact vary.
 See output of `systemd-path user-binaries`.
 [^2]: Some libraries are in fact excluded and this can sometimes cause issues.
 Please file an issue if you encounter "missing symbol" or similar errors that point to ".so" files
 [^3]: More specifically, at the time of writing, this is FUSE2 opposed to FUSE3.
 FUSE3 support is [on its way](https://github.com/AppImage/AppImageKit/issues/877).
-Some users (most notably Ubuntu 22.04 users) may need to manually `sudo add-apt-repository universe && sudo apt apt install libfuse2` to run AppImages for now.
+Some users (most notably Ubuntu 22.04 users) may need to manually `sudo add-apt-repository universe && sudo apt install libfuse2` to run AppImages for now.